corda/corda-docs-portal/content/en/docs/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-intro.md

 1. Mars Express issues a voucher to Peter via a ledger transaction.
 In your CorDapp this voucher is called `MarsVoucher` and is a [state](../../../../../platform/corda/4.8/os/key-concepts-states.md) on the [ledger](../../../../../platform/corda/4.8/os/key-concepts-ledger.md).
 One transaction has been performed so far.

-2. When Mars Express prepares the ticket Peter requested, he self-issues the ticket via a self-issue transaction.
+2. When Mars Express prepares the ticket Peter requested, the company self-issues the ticket via a self-issue transaction.
 This is another state on the ledger - `BoardingTicket`.
 Two transactions have been performed so far.

 3. Next, Peter goes to Mars Express to redeem his voucher and pick up his ticket, triggering a transaction on the ledger that consumes the `MarsVoucher` state.
 Three transactions have been performed so far.